 Site speed optimization cannot be complete without SEO tools.
 How will you know your site’s loading speed without measuring it?
 The only way to ensure it’s fast enough is to run SEO audits on your site.

-Test your landing pages in WebCEO’s Page Speed Insights to see the fruits of your website optimization.
+Test your landing pages in WebCEO’s Speed Optimization to see the fruits of your website optimization.
 The tool will rate the pages’ speed on a scale from 0 to 100, as well as give helpful tips about further reducing their load time.
 If the score is low or suddenly drops after a few audits, that will be your signal to action.